Bitruncation

 In geometry, a bitruncation is an operation on regular polytopes.
-It represents a truncation beyond rectification.
 The original edges are lost completely and the original faces remain as smaller copies of themselves.

 Bitruncated regular polytopes can be represented by an extended Schläfli symbol notation t_{1,2}{p,q,...} or 2t{p,q,...}.

 In regular polyhedra and tilings

 For regular polyhedra (i.e. regular 3-polytopes), a bitruncated form is the truncated dual.
 For example, a bitruncated cube is a truncated octahedron.

 In regular 4-polytopes and honeycombs

 For a regular 4-polytope, a bitruncated form is a dual-symmetric operator.
 A bitruncated 4-polytope is the same as the bitruncated dual, and will have double the symmetry if the original 4-polytope is self-dual.

 A regular polytope (or honeycomb) {p, q, r} will have its {p, q} cells bitruncated into truncated {q, p} cells, and the vertices are replaced by truncated {q, r} cells.